 It is important to note, however that olive oil quality is crucial, which makes it expensive.
 It is also important to note that EVOO has a low smoke point and can quickly turn rancid if used in high heat cooking.

-Why are Nuts and Legumes important to a Pesco Mediterranean Diet?
+Why are Nuts, Seeds and Legumes Important to a Pesco Mediterranean Diet?

-Nuts are typically high in fat and calories and they are the main preventative for me in losing weight on the Pesco Mediterranean diet.
+Nuts are typically high in fat and calories and they are the main preventative for me in losing weight on the Pesco Mediterranean diet because I do tend to go overboard.
 That is not to say they aren’t healthy however!

 Nuts and legumes are two of the food components that are common to the diet of the five regions of the “Blue Zones”, a world-wide study that analyzed the criteria for healthy longevity.

-Although the ACC study states that generous intake of nuts and/or legumes does not promote weight gain because of increased satiety and incomplete digestion, I have not found that to be true anecdotally.
+Although the American College of Cardiology (ACC) study states that generous intake of nuts and/or legumes does not promote weight gain because of increased satiety and incomplete digestion, I have not found that to be true anecdotally for me.

-Nuts were the main culprit in preventing weight loss for me personally, but also for many of my previous clients I coached as a diet and health coach.
+Nuts were also the main culprit in preventing weight loss not only for me personally, but also for many of my previous clients whom I coached as a diet and health coach.

 No doubt nuts are healthy however, and if you are choosing this type of lifestyle for health rather than weight loss, generous helpings of tree nuts can be beneficial.